mqo00/mqo00.github.io/docs/_en_research/2-vr.md

 <div>{%- include extensions/youtube.html id='d_fzX9984tY' -%}</div>
 The 2021 spring semester marked many of my **first time accomplishments** in my research career: first time doing a qualitative case study over a course, first time seeing integration of technologies in educational context from a research perspective, first time collaboratively writing a paper using latex, first time having a work-in-progress paper accepted, first time being a first author and a poster presenter at a conference… It’s also my first time using VR!
 I’ve learned so much in the whole process with extensive help from Lauren, who's also the instructor of the class [EGIA] that I took in 2020 Fall.

-We’ve composed the paper and submitted a work-in-progress paper to the 2021 Immersive Learning Research Network Conference ([iLRN]) in a very limited time, above is our presentation and here’s our poster (Fig. 3) and booth (Fig. 4).
+We’ve composed the paper and submitted a work-in-progress paper[^1] to the 2021 Immersive Learning Research Network Conference ([iLRN]) in a very limited time, above is our presentation and here’s our poster (Fig. 3) and booth (Fig. 4).
 We plan to finish this descriptive case study and seek a publication for this research in 2021.

 |![](/assets/images/vr-poster.png)|
 |:--:|